boldbi/aspnet-core-sample/README.md

  ## Using the ASP.NET Core sample

- * Open the solution file `BoldBI.Embed.Sample.sln` in Visual Studio Code.
+ * Open the project folder in Visual Studio Code.

  * Copy the downloaded embedConfig.json file, which is generated from the embed settings page of Bold BI server and paste into the sample application.